cogentcore/core/text/textcore/README.md

 ## TODO

-* repeated Open search narrows scope

-* prompt on quitting modified file hangs
+* prompt on quitting modified file hangs: can't figure it out: dialog is called but never opens, then it hangs

 * diff next doesn't scroll both

 * render/images needs transform updates?